 Operation of heavy machinery and handling of large cutting tools or equipment puts workers at risk of having their limbs severed whenever an accident occurs.

 Paralysis and Traumatic Brain Injury (TBI)

 These are some of the injuries that are considered catastrophic as employees may never be able to return to work, such as paralysis and traumatic brain injury.
-They may arise from high-impact falls, car accidents, or getting hit by heavy objects.
+A traumatic brain injury or TBI may arise from high-impact falls, car accidents, or getting hit by heavy objects.

 Cuts and Lacerations